vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Map View](images/map-view.jpg)

-The map lets you see a 3D map that visualizes the terrain of the world.
+The map view shows a 3D map that visualizes the terrain of the world.
 Different imagery layers can be used to show the ground details (in this case it's OpenStreetMap).
 The map is shaded according to the sun's current position, in order to see which slopes are better for early thermals or late in the day.
 The map can be moved around using touch controls:

 ![Map touch controls](images/map-touch-controls.png)

+When running on Windows, the map can also be moved around using the mouse:

+- Pan the map by clicking on a point and dragging the map.
+- Zoom the map using the mouse wheel, or by right-clicking and dragging.
+- Tilt the map view by holding the Ctrl key down, right-clicking and dragging.

+### Location details

 Locations and tracks can be imported and are displayed on the map.
 Location pins can be tapped to show detail infos about a location.
 Here you can see the